-Katherine Cook joined KGW in the summer of 2007.
-She is a news reporter.
+Katherine Cook joined KGW as a general assignment reporter in 2007.
 As a native Oregonian, she is passionate about her community and telling the stories of those who live in it.

-Katherine began her television news career as the Klamath Falls Bureau Chief for KDRV (ABC) in Medford.
-There, she focused on environmental and agricultural issues affecting the Klamath Basin.
-She then moved to Medford where she was a reporter and weekend anchor.
-She spent two years reporting at KKTV (CBS) in Colorado Springs, CO.
-Between blizzards and tornados, she covered her share of daring rescue attempts common in the Mountain West, and reported weekly on issues relevant to the region's extensive military community.
+Katherine began her television news career in Southern Oregon as the Klamath Falls Bureau Chief and weekend anchor for KDRV (ABC) in Medford.
+Next, she spent two years reporting at KKTV (CBS) in Colorado Springs, CO.
+Between blizzards and mountain rescues, she reported on issues relevant to the region's extensive military community.

 Giving back to her community is important to Katherine.
-She emcees several local fundraisers, volunteers with her church and in 2013, won a charitable dance competition with her performance of the Tango.
+She emcees local fundraisers, volunteers with her church and won a charitable dance competition with her performance of the Tango.

-In her spare time, Katherine enjoys running, painting, gardening and playing the violin.
-She is an avid sports fan who cheers for the Portland Trail Blazers and Denver Broncos.
+Katherine enjoys running, painting, gardening and playing the violin.
+An avid sports fan, Katherine cheers for the Portland Trail Blazers and Denver Broncos.
 She's also a member of the National Association of Hispanic Journalists.